-In 2022, Steven Brookshaw and Rick Hashie each participated in an RRSP to which the Corporation contributes via a DPSP.
+In 2023, Steven Brookshaw.
+Rick Hashie and Kuldip Atwal each participated in an RRSP to which the Corporation contributes via a DPSP.
 Under the DPSP, the Corporation will match the NEO's contributions up to a level of 5% of the NEO's base salary.
 NEOs can also make supplementary individual contributions.
 The Corporation ensures that all contributions in a year are limited to the DPSP limit under the Income Tax Act (Canada) for that year.
-In 2022, Mr. Brookshaw and Mr. Hashie each received an annual contribution of \$11,827 to his DPSP.
+In 2023, Mr. Brookshaw, Mr. Hashie and Mr. Atwal each received an annual contribution of \$11,691 to their DPSP.